 I watched as they went around scratching in the dirt under the bushes.
 It was working.
 It was working!
 They weren’t twitching their heads anymore and I didn’t see any gnats landing on their faces.
 I went around and sprayed any chicken that would let me get near them.

 In all reality, it doesn’t take that much vanilla to spray the chickens.
 And you definitely don’t have to buy the expensive stuff.
-Just make sure there are no weird things added, like caramel color or other chemicals.
-Just vanilla beans and alcohol.
+Just make sure there are no weird things or chemicals added.

 You will also need a small spray bottle.
 You won’t need a lot of vanilla, so putting it in a normal size spray bottle is overkill and it won’t spray very well.
-Also, you are just aiming for the back of their heads, and you have to be extremely careful not to get any in their eyes.
+Also, you are just aiming for the back of their heads, combs, and cheeks, and you have to be extremely careful not to get any in their eyes or up their nostrils.
 Big spray bottle = big spray area.
 This little spray bottle casts a nice, even, small spray pattern: perfect for a chicken head.

-For a hen (with a small, small comb) I would do two sprays on the back of the head.
-Each rooster got a spray on the back of the comb and then one on each side of the middle of the comb.
+Each chicken got a spray on the back of the comb and then one on each side of the middle of the comb.
 It seemed that the very back of the comb where it attaches to the head was a gnat hot spot, so I made sure to spray there.

 Then, I would take my finger and gently pat where I sprayed just to rub it in.
 Then I would use my wet-with-vanilla finger to rub some on the side of their face or wattles.
 Last I would tell them what good chickens they were, and send them back off to play.

 I think I have chicken perfuming down to a science.

 By the way, they didn’t seem to mind it at all.
 Most don’t love being picked up, so that was the worst part for them.
 I don’t know if they realized I was helping them, or if it was just that they were getting used to me picking them up, but each day they seemed to get much better about being held for the five seconds that this took.